-Before joining Parker Poe, Catherine clerked for two judges in the U.S. Bankruptcy Court for the Middle District of North Carolina: the Honorable Benjamin A. Kahn and Chief Judge Catharine R. Aron.
-Following her clerkship, and prior to joining the firm, Catherine worked with the North Carolina Coordinated Campaign as regional director of voter protection in Mecklenburg County.
+Earlier in her career, she represented clients in bankruptcy proceedings after clerking for two judges in the U.S. Bankruptcy Court for the Middle District of North Carolina: the Honorable Benjamin A. Kahn and Chief Judge Catharine R. Aron.